Flashman's Course Pages

 - SCOPE: This course will deal with the elementary theory and

-application of what is often described as "calculus of several
+of what is often described as "calculus of several variables and vector

 - TESTS AND ASSIGNMENTS: There

-will be several tests in this course.
-There will be several reality
+several tests in this course.
+There will be several reality check

 for some on-line reality quizzes as well as Webassign.

-Webassign to assign and grade homework.
-Link to Student Quick Start Guide (pdf
+grade homework.
+Link to Student Quick Start Guide (pdf file).

-date to receive full credit.
-I will discuss this
+due date to receive full credit.
+I will discuss this further at

 - Midterm Exams will be self-scheduled and announced at